KPIs: Why Your Business Should Ditch ‘Performance’ Indicators and Start ‘Predicting’ the Future

 Canaries and the mines

 “Both of my grandfathers worked down the pit.
 When they started they used canaries to predict danger.
-If the bird fell of the perch, they got out, and got out quick, their lives depended on it.
+If the bird fell off the perch, they got out and got out quick.
+Their lives depended on it.
 The canary was their Key Predictive Indicator.